How to File for Your IEEPA Tariff Refund via CAPE

 • Maximum 9,999 entries per CAPE declaration

-• No duplicate entry numbers within or across declarations
+• No duplicate entries within or across CAPE declarations

 How to Identify Qualifying Entries

-• Work with your customs broker if they filed entries on your behalf
+• Work with your customs broker if they originally filed the entries and will be the submitting party

 Submit Your CAPE Declaration